 Changes to the Clark/Lake station

-CTA and JRTC holdings, the company that’s renovating the Thompson Center for Google, agreed to move the main entrance of the elevated section of the Clark/Lake station to the northeast corner of Clark and Lake streets, where the axillary exit is currently located.
+CTA and JRTC holdings, the company that’s renovating the Thompson Center for Google, agreed to move the main entrance of the elevated section of the Clark/Lake station to the northeast corner of Clark and Lake streets, where the auxiliary exit is currently located.
 The stop serves Loop elevated trains, as well as the Blue Line subway.

-The station's main entrance is currently at the north side of the Thompson Center on Lake.
+The station's main entrance is currently at the north side of the Thompson Center on Lake west of Clark.
 It can be used to access the underground Blue Line section and the elevated Loop section’s south platform, where Purple Line Express, Pink and Orange trains, and southbound Green Line trains currently stop.
 There’s also a second entrance to the station in the 203 N. La Salle Building on the north side of Lake, which you can use to assess the Blue Line and the north elevated platform, where outbound Brown Line and westbound Green Line trains stop.

 Work on the new entrance is expected to begin in November 2025.
 Other station and platforms renovations to better harmonize the CTA facility with the revamped Thompson Center are slated for completion in the second half of 2026.